 How to Treat Cat Dandruff

 When you bring your cat to the vet for dandruff treatment, the first step is to discover the underlying cause.
 Then the treatment you pursue depends on the condition causing your cat’s skin to flake.
-Here are some of the top options:

 - Change your cat’s food based on recommendations from your vet.